hexters/ladmin/readme.md

 ## User Activity

 Add this trait `Hexters\Ladmin\LadminLogable` to all the models you want to monitor.
-Example below
 ```
 . . .